 Each program maintains its students' files.
-The Assistant Dean for Admissions for the College of Pharmacy, Dean for College of Nursing, Dean for the College of Graduate Studies and Dean for the College of Dental Medicine are responsible for maintaining student files that contain data necessary to process a student's application in each respective program.
-These data may include, but are not limited to, transcripts from academic institutions, standardized test scores, interview scores, as well as any additional documentation required in the application.
+The Assistant Dean for Admissions for the College of Pharmacy, Dean for College of Nursing, Dean for the College of Graduate Studies, and Dean for the College of Dental Medicine are responsible for maintaining student files that contain data necessary to process a student's application in each respective program.
+This data may include transcripts from academic institutions, standardized test scores, interview scores, and any additional documentation required in the application.
 The Assistant Dean for Admissions for the College of Pharmacy, Dean for College of Nursing, Dean of the College of Graduate Studies and Dean for the College of Dental Medicine, members of the Admissions Committee, the faculty, the administration, current students assisting with the admissions process, as well as other appropriate University administrators, have access to these files for the purpose of evaluating candidates for admission.
 After a candidate is admitted and successfully enrolled in the University, the files of students admitted and enrolled in the program will be maintained by the Registrar's Office.